hwikgren/PNANetwork/NetworkCreation/Readme.md

 * Optionally, make a simple csv file of document-individual pairs (biModal.csv)

-The script PNACreateNetwork.java assumes
+The script PNACreateNetwork.java uses
-* the following files in the folder where the script is started from:
+* the following files:
-	* textfileNames.ser
+	* textfileNames.bin produced with PNANameExtractor.java (see folder ../PersonExtractionTextFiles)
-	* pdfNames.ser
+	* pdfNames.bin produced with PNAPdfNameExtractor.java (see folder ../PersonExtractionPdfFile)
-* the following files in the folder Lists:
+* the following files in the folder ../Lists:
 	* KingsSaao
 	* SAAKings
 	* letterConversion